tylalin/en-itmatic101-blog/offsec/htb-lame-write-up.md

 Papers: No Results
 ```

 The exploit "vsftpd 2.3.4 - Backdoor Command Execution (Metasploit)" looks quite promising since it is the version the target machine is running on it.
 If you are curious about the exploit in more details, we can drill into it as below.
+Remember to focus on the function "def exploit" in which it has the actual code to exploit the vulnerability.

 ```bash
 searchsploit -x 17491